Motorcycle Accident Compensation Claims

 Most of our clients fund their personal injury claims using a ‘conditional fee agreement’, more commonly called a ‘no win, no fee’ deal.
 This allows you to start a claim without having to pay anything towards our fees upfront and legal fees are only payable if we win compensation for you (you may still be liable for some expenses if you do not win).

-Other options for covering the cost of a motorcycle accident claim include legal expenses insurance, which is sometimes offered as an optional extra with motor insurance and home insurance policies.
+Other options for covering the cost of a motorcycle accident claim include legal expenses insurance.
+This is sometimes offered as an optional extra with motor insurance and home insurance policies.

 Read more about ways to fund a personal injury claim.